Anu-Ra-g/datasetManagement/README.md

 # WeatherApp

-A Spring Boot application for dataset Management.
+A Spring Boot application for dataset Management with **Factory** design pattern which manages the object creation during the runtime.

 ## Features